On arithmetic progressions on Edwards curves: Arithmetic-Algebraic-Geometric translation.

-Suppose that $\mathcal{S}=\{i,j,k,l\}$ then the curve $\mathcal C^{a,q}_{\mathcal{S}}$ has been defined by $\{d_i=d_j, d_i=d_k, d_i=d_l\}$.
-Note that we even may describe this curve by $\{d_{n_1}=d_{n_2},d_{n_3}=d_{n_4}, d_{n_5}=d_{n_6}\}$ with $\{n_1,\dots,n_6\}=\{i,j,k,l\}$.
-There are $16$ such descriptions if we do not take care on the order of the equations.
-That is, we can consider $16$ models of $\mathcal C^{a,q}_{\mathcal{S}}$ of the form (\ref{genus5}).
-The possible values of $b_2,b_3,b_4$ as a set appear at table \ref{table_models16}.
-Then we parametrized the first conic and make the appropriate substitution on the other two conics.
-Therefore we have $48$ different models of $\mathcal C^{a,q}_{\mathcal{S}}$ of the form (\ref{genus5}) taking care on the order of the equations.
-In practice this is an important fact, since all the computations that we must carry out may work out only in a particular model, if any.
-Notice that we only consider the case when $L$ is at most a quadratic field.
-The reason is because some of the computations are not well implemented for number fields of higher degree.
+If $\mathcal{S}=\{i,j,k,l\}$, then the curve $\mathcal C^{a,q}_{\mathcal{S}}$ has been defined by $\{d_i=d_j, d_i=d_k, d_i=d_l\}$.
+Note that we may describe this curve by $\{d_{n_1}=d_{n_2},d_{n_3}=d_{n_4}, d_{n_5}=d_{n_6}\}$ with $\{n_1,\dots,n_6\}=\{i,j,k,l\}$.
+If the order of the equations is assumed to be irrelevant, there are $16$ such descriptions; that is, we can consider $16$ models of $\mathcal C^{a,q}_{\mathcal{S}}$ of the form (\ref{genus5}).
+The possible values of $b_2,b_3,b_4$ (as a set) appear at table \ref{table_models16}.
+Then, we parametrized the first conic and make the appropriate substitutions on the other two conics.
+Therefore, if we take care now of the order of the equations, we have $48$ different models of $\mathcal C^{a,q}_{\mathcal{S}}$ of the form (\ref{genus5}).
+This is an important fact, since all the computations that we must carry out only may work (if they do) in a particular model.
+Notice that we only consider the case when $L$ is at most a quadratic field, as some of the computations are not well implemented for number fields of higher degree.